keremtuna0/kaios/README.md

 # KAIOS

-KAIOS, Kerem AI Operating System, is a Software Engineering Operating System for AI-assisted software development.
+KAIOS, K AI Operating System, is a Software Engineering Operating System for AI-assisted software development.

 It is not an AI agent framework, automation platform, or prompt collection.